Tomas0413/Collaboration-and-Competition/README.md

 # Project Details

+This environment has two agents that control Tennis rackets to bounce a ball over a net.

+* The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+* Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+* After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.

 # Getting Started

 Open Collaboration-and-Competition.ipynb Jupyter notebook, it also contains a section on how to install the necessary dependencies.